-At Cults School we value and promote all rights of child (appendix 3).
+At Cults School we value and promote all rights of the child (appendix 2).

-These rights underpin our relationships policy:
+These rights underpin our relationships policy, with a particular focus on:

 - UNCRC Article 3: The best interests of the child must be a top priority in all decisions and actions that affect the learner. - UNCRC Article 12: Every child has the right to express their views, feelings and wishes in all matters affecting them, and to have their views considered and taken seriously.
-This right applies at all times, for example during immigration proceedings, housing decisions or the child's day-to-day home life. - UNCRC Article 13: Every child must be free to express their thoughts and opinions and to access all kinds of information, as long as it is within the law. - UNCRC ARTICLE 29: learner's education should allow them to develop their personality, talents and mental and physical abilities to their fullest potential.
+This right applies at all times, for example during immigration proceedings, housing decisions or the child's day-to-day home life.

+- UNCRC Article 13: Every child must be free to express their thoughts and opinions and to access all kinds of information, as long as it is within the law. - UNCRC ARTICLE 29: learner's education should allow them to develop their personality, talents and mental and physical abilities to their fullest potential.